J-1 Exchange Visitor Program

 - Report any change to the dates of their program (late arrival, early departure or completion, J-2 dependents early departure).

-- Request Post-Completion Academic Training (AT) prior to the Form DS-2019 end date.
+- Request Post-Completion Academic Training (AT) prior to the Form DS-2019 end date (for students).

 - Request authorization for payment for occasional lecture or short-term consultation in advance (for J-1 scholars).